Back to Basics Tour: Background and development

-Development

-After releasing Back to Basics, Aguilera considered launching a tour of small clubs like the Blue Note in New York.
+Christina Aguilera released her fifth studio album Back to Basics in August 2006.
+She described it as an album utilizing elements of 1920s and 1940s jazz, soul, and blues, reinterpreted "with a modern twist".
+The album achieved commercial success, debuting at number one in thirteen countries, including the Billboard 200 in the United States.
+Following the album's release, Aguilera considered launching a tour of small clubs like New York City's Blue Note Jazz Club.
 "I think there is something really special about doing a performance like that and feeling the energy of a more intimate audience, and that is something we are definitely, definitely going to entertain in the future", she stated.
 However, Aguilera considered that it is "a more vulnerable approach for your performance.
 You can't hide behind anything.
 It's just you, and your audience is right in front of you, but I still love it.
 I love to perform more than anything else in the world, being on that stage and feeling the energy of the crowd enjoying your music".
-However, an arena tour would give her more time to work the bigger show and then strip it down to something raw and organic.
+She later expressed that an arena tour would give her more time to work the bigger show and then strip it down to something raw and organic.
 Before the tour's launching, Aguilera stated that it was her my most inspired show to date. "[Expect] lots of amazing circus elements and throwback elements to the past and the areas that I am inspired by.
 It's just an interesting show to watch and to be a part of and to use your imagination", she said.
-Aguilera gave details of the concert, saying:

-"[We are] trying to make it as big as possible... my band gets involved in some of the choreography.
-It's amazing that everybody sort of gets involved.
-We're all such teammates with each other when we're on that stage and we just all have such fun together.
-And then we go into sort of a juke joint feel where we kind of you know, slash that with going to church [...]
-And then we open it up to a circus element (scene), so there's a – so there's quite a journey that goes on, on stage for my audience and as a performer.
-But it all does have a tie together, so it all kind of makes sense.
-You really just got to come see the show, all right.
-It's so much fun to put on and we have a blast with it".

-On the stage were at least 600 moving lights and 820 pounds of confetti.
-Jamie King was hired as the tour director.
-On her team there were at least 20 members, including her dancers, who "went into training.
-I'm so proud of them.
-"They learned how to stilt-walk, how to trapeze, fire-throw.
-There are so many different circus elements that are involved in the show, and it's just super fun".
-Aguilera also recruited Roberto Cavalli, who designed ten costumes.
-All the costumes have a vintage flare, referencing everything from 1940's-era Marlene Dietrich to 1960's bathing suits.
-He explained: "I am fascinated by the evolution of Christina's musical style, as well as her personal style, which has become increasingly glamorous and sophisticated with amazing attention to detail — all values I share in my design sensibility".
+In September 2006, concerts in Europe were announced.
+The following month, additional dates for the United States and Canada were announced, with the Pussycat Dolls and Danity Kane named as supporting acts.
+Aguilera cancelled four concerts in 2007 due to illness.
+Two concerts in Melbourne, Australia, were cancelled in June.
+That July, Aguilera announced the cancellation of the tour's final two shows in Auckland, New Zealand, for that August.
+In a statement, she expressed her disappointment at being unable to perform and thanked her fans for their continued support.

+Production

+The stage production featured extensive technical and visual elements, including more than 600 moving lights and approximately 820 pounds of confetti.
+Choreographer Jamie King served as the tour's director.
+He oversaw a performance team of around twenty members, including dancers who underwent specialized training in skills such as stilt-walking, trapeze work, and fire performance to incorporate the show's circus-inspired sequences.
+Fashion designer Roberto Cavalli created ten custom costumes for Aguilera, each reflecting a vintage aesthetic that referenced figures such as Marlene Dietrich and styles ranging from 1940s glamour to 1960s swimwear silhouettes.